 The Germantown location is perfect for grabbing a coffee following a visit to the Farmer’s Market, Bicentennial Park or any one of the restaurants in the neighborhood’s growing foodie scene.

-Be sure to check out Ashley’s travel blog at A Southern Gypsy for more inspiring stories of Nashville and beyond!
+Be sure to check out Ashley’s travel blog at Wild Hearted for more inspiring stories of Nashville and beyond!

 Although we haven’t visited the Germantown location of Barista Parlor that Ashley referenced, we did take some time to visit another of their flagship shops in East Nashville.
 I can certainly see why Ashley considers this to be one of the best around Nashville because the unique decor and overall ambiance makes this the perfect place to relax for a few hours with your favorite drink.